Defense of Przebraże: Other attacks

 A second attack took place on July 12, the UPA concentrated its forces on the village of Rafalowka.
 The Polish side managed to force the enemy to flee, but this was not the end.
 As Henryk Cybulski wrote in his memoirs, throughout the summer of 1943 the "war for grain" persisted.
 The number of Poles in Przebraże was too high and its defenders realized that it was impossible to feed so many people.
 Thus, in April and July 1943, Polish peasants, guarded by patrols, were harvesting crops, transporting it to the settlement.
 The Ukrainians would attack the peasants, killing several.

+A real battle during the harvest occurred on 31 July 1943 near Chmielówka and Jaromla.
+The 3rd company from Przebraż, covering the harvesters, clashed with an UPA patrol, killing two Ukrainians.
+The Upowcy retreated, but from the direction of Chmielówka the Poles were attacked by a large UPA unit.
+The 3rd company of self-defence retreated to the edge of the Jaromelski forest, where it repulsed fierce attacks by the UPA.
+Their numbers could have been as high as 3.5 thousand, including 2.5 thousand with firearms.